psychemedia/finn-resources/src/mongan.md

 5 day.
 That was grievous to Fiachna, and he said: 'Sad is the journey on which we have come, for the purpose of having our people killed by the sheep.
 For if they had fallen in battle or in combat by the host of Lochlann, we should not deem their fall a disgrace, for they would avenge themselves.
 Give me,' saith

-10 he, ' my arms and my dress that I may myself go to fight against the sheep.'
-'Do not say that, O King,' said they, ' for it is not meet that thou shouldst go to fight against them.'
+10 he, 'my arms and my dress that I may myself go to fight against the sheep.'
+'Do not say that, O King,' said they, 'for it is not meet that thou shouldst go to fight against them.'
 'By my word,' said Fiachna, 'no more of the men of Ireland shall fall by them, till I myself go to fight against the sheep; and if I

 15 am destined to find death there, I shall find it, for it is impossible to avoid fate; and if not, the sheep will fall by me.'

 4. As they were thus conversing, they saw a single tall warlike man coming towards them.
 He wore a green cloak of one

 20 colour, and a brooch of white silver in the cloak over his breast, and a satin shirt next his white skin.
 A circlet of gold around his hair, and two sandals of gold under his feet.
-And the warrior said: 'What reward wouldst thou give to him who would keep the sheep from thee? ' 'By my word,' said Fiachna, ' [whatever
+And the warrior said: 'What reward wouldst thou give to him who would keep the sheep from thee?'
+'By my word,' said Fiachna, '[whatever

 25 thou ask], provided I have it, I should give it.'
 'Thou shalt have it (to give),' said the warrior, 'and I will tell thee the reward.'
-'Say the sentence,' said Fiachna. ' I shall say it,' said he; 'give me that ring of gold on thy finger as a token for me, when I go to Ireland to thy wife to sleep with her.'
+'Say the sentence,' said Fiachna.
+'I shall say it,' said he; 'give me that ring of gold on thy finger as a token for me, when I go to Ireland to thy wife to sleep with her.'
 'By my word,'

-30 said Fiachna, ' I would not let one man of the men of Ireland fall on account of that condition.'
+30 said Fiachna, 'I would not let one man of the men of Ireland fall on account of that condition.'
 'It shall be none the worse for thee; for a glorious child shall be begotten by me there, and from thee he shall be named, even Mongan the Fr ir (Finn), son of Fiachna the Fair.
 And I shall go there in thy shape, so

 35 that thy wife shall not be defiled by it.
 And I am Manannan, son of Ler, and thou shalt seize the kingship of Lochlann and of